 7.3.2.
-Using the LSM303D Accelerometer
+Using the ADXL345 Accelerometer

-The LSM303D chip is a system-in-package featuring two devices: a 3D digital linear acceleration sensor, and a 3D digital magnetic sensor.
-It includes both I2C and SPI interfaces.
-It also can be configured to generate an interrupt signal for free fall, motion detection, and magnetic field detection.
-The magnetic and accelerometer parts can be enabled or put into power-down mode separately.
+The ADXL345 chip is a system-in-package featuring a 3D digital linear acceleration sensor.
+It includes both IC and SPI interfaces.
+It also can be configured to generate an interrupt signal for activity and inactivity, sensing detect the presence or lack of motion by comparing the acceleration on any axis with user-set thresholds.
+The accelerometer part can be enabled or put into power-down mode.